 - Demand: To what extent is the data used?

-- Geographical scope: Does the data have a relation to Austria?
+- Geographical or historical scope: Does the data have a relation to Austria?

 - Curation effort: How much work will be needed to prepare the data for archiving?